DAGWorks-Inc/hamilton/docs/concepts/driver.rst

 Development tips
 ----------------

 With Hamilton, development time is mostly spent writing functions for your dataflow in a Python module.
 Rebuilding the Driver and visualizing your dataflow as you make changes helps iterative development.
-Find below two ways to useful development workflows.
+Find below two useful development workflows.

 With a Python module
 ~~~~~~~~~~~~~~~~~~~~